pilosus/prometheus-client-python-app-grafana-dashboard/README.md

 If you do not deploy your app in Kubernetes you may need to tweak [flask-web-app.json](flask-web-app.json) ``pod`` labels to meet your needs.
-Instead of ``pod`` you may use ``instance`` or ``hostname`` or other label names in depending on how your Prometheus handle your app's hostname.
+Instead of ``pod`` you may use ``instance`` or ``hostname`` or other label name depending on how your Prometheus handle your app's hostname.

 ## Panel ##